David-Igou/k3os-aws-terraform/README.md

 Future pushes will add AWS plugins, db options, loadbalancer options, more k3s flags, and hopefully I'll find an easy way to automatically deploy manifests post install.

-The arguments for cloudprovider plugin/EBS CSI plugin are currently hard coded, but the plugins themselves are untested.
-This will be made more dynamic

 ## Idle Performance:

 YMMV by what you run, of course, but here are the metrics-server CPU/Memory consumption post install (no loads running). (k3s 1.0.0, k3os 0.7.1)